 The GPIO pins used for ATX control must not be configured as user GPIO.
 They must be configured to their default drive mode in order for the ATX functions to work correctly.
 These settings are factory default, but may be changed by the user.
 Please see the note under command 28 (0x1C): Set ATX Power Switch Functionality (Pg.
-51) or command 34 (0x22): Set or Set and Configure GPIO Pins (Pg.
-54).
+52) or command 34 (0x22): Set or Set and Configure GPIO Pins (Pg.
+56).

 '''

 type: 0x1D = 2910

 data_length = 1

 data[0] = enable/timeout

 If timeout is 0, the watchdog is disabled.

-If timeout is 1-255, then this sommand must be

-'''

-If timeout is 1-255, then this command must be issued again within timeout seconds to avoid a watchdog reset.
+If timeout is 1-255, then this command must be issued again within timeout seconds to

-'''
+avoid a watchdog reset.

 To turn the watchdog off once it has been enabled, simply set timeout to 0.

+If the command is not re-issued within timeout seconds, then the CFA633 will reset th

 '''